NicoCaAnd/test_osquery/README.md

 We need first to put these files at the correct locations.
 The *.cpp* file needs to be put here : *osquery/osquery/tables/system/linux/androidTable.cpp*.
 The *.table* file needs to be put here : *osquery/specs/linux/androidTable.table*.

 Now we must indicate to CMake it will have import these files.
 In the file *osquery/osquery/tables/linux/CMakeLists.txt*, add "linux/androidTable.cpp" in the list within *if(DEFINED PLATFORM_LINUX) list(APPEND source_files ... )*.
-Also change *osquery/specs/CMakeLists.txt* and add "linux/androidTable.table" in the function *set(platform_dependent_spec_files ...)*.
+Also change *osquery/specs/CMakeLists.txt* adding "linux/androidTable.table" in the function *set(platform_dependent_spec_files ...)*.

 Finally run CMake :
 `cmake -DOSQUERY_TOOLCHAIN_SYSROOT=/usr/local/osquery-toolchain -DSTATICONLY=true ..`